tienvx/composer-downloads-plugin/README.md

 This `composer` plugin allows you to download extra files (`*.zip` or `*.tar.gz`) and extract them within your package.

-For example, suppose you publish a PHP package `foo/bar` which relies on an external artifact (such as JS, CSS, or image library).
+For example, suppose you publish a PHP package `foo/bar` which relies on an external artifact `examplelib-0.1.zip` (containing some JS, CSS, or image).
 Place this configuration in the `composer.json` for `foo/bar`:

 ```json
 {